tfassbender/LegendOfAsamnir/README.md

 The structure of the libGDX project is documented by [libGDX](https://libgdx.badlogicgames.com/documentation/gettingstarted/Creating%20Projects.html).
 The mayority of the classes is to be found in the `core` project.

-The main class of the project is the class [DwarfScrollerGame](core/src/net/jfabricationgames/gdx/DwarfScrollerGame.java), which is instantiated by the desctop project (see libGDX documentation for details).
+The main class of the project is the class [Game](core/src/net/jfabricationgames/gdx/Game.java), which is instantiated by the desctop project (see libGDX documentation for details).
 This class contains some config paths, initializes [global classes](#globally-used-classes) and sets the screen, so the execution is directed to the active screen (the first one will be the main menu).

-The screens, that handle the whole game (when the screen is active), are placed in the `screens` package.
-Here the [GameScreen](core/src/net/jfabricationgames/gdx/screens/game/GameScreen.java) class is the central class, that is called from the libGDX engine, on every render step.
+The screens, that handle the whole game (when the screen is active), are placed in the `screen` package.
+Here the [GameScreen](core/src/net/jfabricationgames/gdx/screen/game/GameScreen.java) class is the central class, that is called from the libGDX engine, on every render step.

 The playable character and it's movement is to be found in the `character` package.
 The [Dwarf](core/src/net/jfabricationgames/gdx/character/player/implementation/Dwarf.java) is the character, that is controlled by the player.
 The inputs, the player maked are handled in the [CharacterInputProcessor](core/src/net/jfabricationgames/gdx/character/player/implementation/CharacterInputProcessor.java), which uses the configurable input (explained in the [inputs section](#inputs)).